 The teacher walked to the chalkboard and wrote “The Gettysburg Address” in large letters.
-She then turned to the class and said, “Johnny, do you know Lincoln’s Gettysburg Address?”
+Then they pointed to a student and asked, “Do you know Lincoln’s Gettysburg Address?”

-Johnny turned pale.
-With a gulp, he slowly stammered, “No, ma'am.
+The student turned pale.
+With a gulp, they slowly answered, “No, I don’t.
 I thought Lincoln lived in Washington!”

-OK, so that's an old joke, but we like it!
-The Gettysburg Address the teacher was referring to is one of the most famous speeches in all of American history.
-Delivered by President Abraham Lincoln on November 19, 1863, the Gettysburg Address was only 272 words and lasted a mere two minutes.
+The Gettysburg Address is one of the most famous speeches in American history.
+It was given by President Abraham Lincoln on November 19, 1863.
+The speech was only 272 words and lasted a mere two minutes.
 Yet it lives on to this day as a powerful example of Lincoln’s way with words.

-After a two-hour speech about the significance of the Battle of Gettysburg by Edward Everett, a former U.S. Senator and Secretary of State, President Lincoln stood and addressed the crowd of 15,000 people.
-The beginning words of the Gettysburg Address have been memorized by countless people since they were first spoken: “Four score and seven years ago our fathers brought forth on this continent, a new nation, conceived in Liberty, and dedicated to the proposition that all men are created equal.”
+Before Lincoln took the stage, the audience heard a speech from Edward Everett.
+He was a former U.S. Senator and Secretary of State.
+Everett spoke for two hours about the Battle of Gettysburg.
+Finally, President Lincoln stood before the crowd of 15,000 people.
+The first words of the Gettysburg Address have been memorized by countless people since they were first spoken.
+It starts, “Four score and seven years ago our fathers brought forth on this continent, a new nation, conceived in Liberty, and dedicated to the proposition that all men are created equal.”

-In only two minutes, Lincoln brought to mind the principles first set forth in the Declaration of Independence.
-In addition to acknowledging the sacrifices made by the soldiers who perished in the Battle of Gettysburg, Lincoln redefined the Civil War as more than just a struggle to preserve the Union: it was also a struggle for the principle of human equality.
+In only two minutes, Lincoln brought to mind the ideas first set forth in the Declaration of Independence.
+He went on to praise the sacrifices made by the soldiers who fought in the Battle of Gettysburg.
+Then, Lincoln said the Civil War as more than just a struggle to save the Union.
+He stated that it was also a fight for human equality.

-This was a radical idea at the time.
-White slave owners had long pointed to the fact that the Constitution did not prohibit slavery.
-Instead of pointing to the Constitution, however, Lincoln pointed to the Declaration of Independence as the true measure of the Founding Fathers’ intent that the new nation was “dedicated to the proposition that all men are created equal.”
+This was a new idea at the time.
+White slave owners had long pointed to the fact that the Constitution did not rule out slavery.
+But Lincoln pointed to the Declaration of Independence.
+He saw it as the true measure of the Founding Fathers’ intent.
+He pointed out that it said the new nation was “dedicated to the proposition that all men are created equal.”

-Lincoln also urged his listeners to “resolve that these dead shall not have died in vain — that this nation, under God, shall have a new birth of freedom — and that government of the people, by the people, for the people, shall not perish from the Earth."
-Ironically, Lincoln also modestly noted that, “[t]he world will little note, nor long remember what we say here.”
+Lincoln also asked his listeners to “resolve that these dead shall not have died in vain — that this nation, under God, shall have a new birth of freedom — and that government of the people, by the people, for the people, shall not perish from the Earth.”
+Lincoln also noted that “[t]he world will little note, nor long remember what we say here.”

-To the contrary, Lincoln’s words at Gettysburg live on as arguably the speech most often quoted and memorized by students and scholars alike.
+On the contrary, Lincoln’s words at Gettysburg live on as one of the most often quoted speeches in U.S. history.
 In the words of Senator Charles Sumner, Lincoln “was mistaken.
 The world at once noted what he said, and will never cease to remember it.”